daniele-athome/hass-config/README.md

 ### Assistant

-Meet **Karen**, my voice assistant made with [Rhasspy](https://github.com/rhasspy).
-Everything is done through MQTT using the [Hermes protocol](https://docs.snips.ai/reference/hermes).
-I built a somewhat primitive implementation of "skills" that do something and speak some reply.
-What my voice commands can do:

-* say date or time
-* get weather/environment information (temperature, some forecasts)
-* play some music from my media center
-* start a countdown
-* commute traffic information
-* good morning/good night with some useful actions for morning and night

-There is some dialogue support provided by a few AppDaemon apps but it requires patching Rhasspy 2.5 (pull requests pending).
-Anyway Rhasspy 2.5 is still in a very alpha stage.
-In time, I hope those "skills" could contribute to a framework that would simplify the implementation.

-I use my own wake word &mdash; trained on my own dataset &mdash; and a ReSpeaker microphone array to listen for voice commands.
-Speech recognition is possible with Google Speech-to-text API.
-I might publish my Rhasspy configuration one day.
+I use the built-in Assist feature in Home Assistant and often experiment with different voice recognition and hardware (I've been trying Voice Preview lately, it works really well if you use the well-trained wake words and a cloud speech-to-text service).

-Speech templates for Karen lives in a specific directory that I won't publish.
+Speech templates for the assistant lives in a specific directory that I won't publish.
-To introduce some sense of "nuisance" in Karen, I created multiple versions for each type of sentence to be spoken.
+To introduce some sense of "nuisance" in sentences, I created multiple versions for each type of sentence to be spoken.
 Templates are used by the Assistant Speak app in `apps/assistant_speak.py`.